Constitution - 2025

 1. National membership

-Where no national association exists, or in special circumstances as decided by the current Executive Committee of ISVA, individuals may join as private members but shall have no voting rights.
+Where no national or regional veterinary association exists, or in special circumstances as decided by the current Executive Committee of ISVA, graduate veterinarians or others interested in the health, welfare and production of sheep may join as individual members but shall have no voting rights.

 3. Associate membership

-Organisations other than national veterinary associations may be granted associate membership at General or Special Meetings of ISVA but shall have no voting right
+Organisations other than national veterinary associations may be granted associate membership at General or Special Meetings of ISVA but shall have no voting rights.

 4. Corporate membership